diskuv/dkml-install-api/contributors/doc/packages/Console.rst

    archive tree.
 2. You can create .tar.gz or .tar.bz2 binary distributions from the archive tree.
-3. You can also use the *installer* setup-NAME-VER.exe which has been designed to automatically run the *packager proxy* setup.exe.
+3. You can also use the *installer* unsigned-NAME-VER.exe which has been designed to automatically run the *packager proxy* setup.exe.

-Whether manually uncompressing a .tar.gz binary distribution, or letting *installer* ``setup-NAME-VER.exe`` do it automatically, the *packager proxy* ``setup.exe`` will have full access to the archive tree.
+Whether manually uncompressing a .tar.gz binary distribution, or letting *installer* ``unsigned-NAME-VER.exe`` do it automatically, the *packager proxy* ``setup.exe`` will have full access to the archive tree.

+The only thing that remains is digitally signing the ``unsigned-NAME-VER.exe``;
+typically you would name the signed version ``setup-NAME-VER.exe``.
+You would typically distribute *both* the signed and unsigned executables because:

+* Any signed executable is unreproducible for the public, but the signed executable will trigger far less anti-virus warnings.
+* Everyone should be able to reproduce the unsigned executable, especially if you use `locked Opam files <https://opam.ocaml.org/doc/man/opam-lock.html>`_ with no pinned packages.

 That's it for how archives and setup.exe work!